fernando-mc/fernandomc.com/content/reading-list.md

 25. The Dispossessed
 26. The Left Hand of Darkness
 27. Norse Mythology
+28. The Unreal and the Real: Vol. 1 Where on Earth
-28. The Eye of the World
+30. The Eye of the World
+31. The Great Hunt

 **Read in 2017**